 Freezing & Storing Tips

-As I’ve mentioned, this easy ratatouille recipe is the perfect meal prep recipe because it stores really well in the fridge as well as in the freezer.
+Yes, you can freeze ratatoille!
+As I’ve mentioned, this easy ratatouille recipe is the perfect prep ahead recipe because it stores really well in the fridge as well as in the freezer.
+It keeps well in the fridge for up to a week when stored in an airtight container.
+To freeze, allow to cool completely in the fridge, then store in a freezer friendly container for up to 3 months.

 An overhead shot of a slow cooker with all of the ingredients to make ratatouille.